mapbender/mapbender-documentation/en/installation/configuration.rst

-Mapbender provides two environments: a production-environment for the general operation and a development-environment in which the application can be testet.
+Mapbender provides two environments: a production-environment for the general operation and a development-environment in which the application can be tested.
 This concept follows the `"environments" in the Symfony framework
 <http://symfony.com/doc/current/book/configuration.html>`_.

 The production-environment is called with the URL